Battle of Nashville: Actions on the Confederate left

 Thomas planned a huge wheeling movement that would ultimately come down on the Confederates' exposed left flank.
+Wilson's Cavalry Corps moved west on Charlotte Pike, passing through the area of the Belle Meade Plantation, where a cavalry action involving three to four hundred troopers ensued.

-Wilson's Cavalry Corps moved west on Charlotte Pike once an early morning fog dissipated, driving off the Confederate cavalry patrolling the area between the Confederate left and the Cumberland River.
+Once an early morning fog dissipated, driving off the Confederate cavalry patrolling the area between the Confederate left and the Cumberland River.
 Smith's XVI Corps detachment followed, turning south after a mile or so towards the Confederate flank.
 The cavalrymen formed on Smith's right flank.
 Schofield's XXIII followed in reserve, and as the assault moved south a gap opened between Smith and Wilson which Schofield was directed to fill.
 At about 2:30 pm, the Union troops attacked the five redoubts guarding the Confederate left.
 Four brigades, two of cavalry and two of infantry, overran Redoubt No. 4 and then Redoubt No. 5, notwithstanding the spirited resistance of the defenders of Redoubt No. 4.
 Another of Smith's brigades captured Redoubt No. 3; however, its commander, Col. Sylvester G. Hill, was killed by Confederate artillery firing from Redoubt No. 2.
 He was the highest-ranking Union officer killed in the battle.
 Smith's troops proceeded to Redoubt No. 2, which was quickly captured.

 In the meantime, the IV Corps had been tasked with making a frontal assault from Granny White and Hillsboro Pikes on the left end of the Confederate line.
 The assault was to begin once Smith's troops began their assault on the left flank redoubts.
 The Confederate line was supposed to lie on Montgomery Hill on the north side of Brown's Creek.
 While the Confederates had originally established their line there, they had withdrawn to equally strong positions on the south side of Brown's Creek, as the original positions were exposed to artillery fire from the Nashville forts.
 The IV Corps proceeded deliberately up Montgomery Hill, only to find that it was defended by a thin skirmish line.
 They stopped to reorganize, and at about the same time that Smith's Detachment was rolling up the Confederate redoubts, they advanced on the main Confederate line.

 Thus it happened that Redoubt No. 1, the last bastion on the Confederate left flank, was captured by troops coming from the north, south, and west.
 Stewart's corps had been wrecked by the day's fighting and retreated to a new line of defense a mile or two to the south.
 Rearguard actions by reinforcements from Lee's Corps kept the retreat from becoming a rout.
 With the collapse of the Confederate left, Cheatham's and Lee's Corps followed to the new line.